JuliaDynamics/DrWatson.jl/docs/src/index.md

 This is why we believe DrWatson can help you focus on the science and not worry about project code management.

 ## Citation
-If you have used DrWatson in a scientific project that lead to a publication, we'd appreciate you citing the paper associated with it:
+If you have used DrWatson in a scientific project that lead to a publication, we'd appreciate you citing the paper associated with it.
+This paper also compares DrWatson to other software that have been used to aid the scientific workflow in one way or another, and highlights the unique features of DrWatson.

 ```
 @article{Datseris2020,
   doi = {10.21105/joss.02673},